 Pinned Butterflies

 A butterfly collection is a staple in many natural museums and within the homes of collector hobbyists.
-Whereas the practice often attempts to highlight the “beauty of nature,” we more often forget about the cruelty on display, and by which we become mesmerized.
-This piece uses the imagery of pinned butterflies as a metaphor for people who are currently trapped within conflict zones, whether they be geopolitical, psychological, or interpersonal.
-For musical material, I draw from musical traditions that date back centuries including folk songs and bell-ringing patterns while making direct reference to the Gregorian chant Dies Irae (translates from Latin as “the day of wrath”).
+Whereas the practice often attempts to highlight the “beauty of nature,” we more often forget about the cruelty on display, which we become mesmerized by.
+This piece uses the imagery of pinned butterflies as a metaphor for people currently trapped in conflict zones, whether geopolitical, psychological, or interpersonal.
+For musical material, I draw from musical traditions that date back centuries, including folk songs and bell-ringing patterns, while making direct reference to the Gregorian chant Dies Irae (translates from Latin as “the day of wrath”).

 Performed by Sandbox Percussion